Residents welcomed into Beaverton supportive housing development

 After years of construction, complaints and inter-council legal battles, the Beaverton Supportive Housing unit has finally welcomed its first residents.

-This in turn prompted a lawsuit from the region which claimed the block amounted to the illegal practise of “people zoning,” or zoning based on who people are rather than what kind of home they live in.
+This, in turn, prompted a lawsuit from the region, which claimed the block amounted to the illegal practice of “people zoning,” or zoning based on who people are rather than what kind of home they live in.

-Ultimately the Region and the Township were able to come to an agreement which featured numerous concessions for Brock.
-These included increased surveillance on site, a 30/20 split between homeless and improperly housed people, a full-time cop in town, a requirement for residents to engage in services and a family doctor for the town.
+Ultimately, the Region and the Township were able to come to an agreement that featured numerous concessions for Brock.
+These included increased surveillance on site, a 30/20 split between homeless and improperly housed people, a full-time cop in town, a requirement for residents to engage in services, and a family doctor for the town.

-However, the delays caused the project budget to nearly double thanks to inflation and a rise in construction cost thanks to the COVID-19 pandemic.
+However, the delays caused the project budget to nearly double due to inflation and a rise in construction costs linked to the COVID-19 pandemic.
 As a result, the budget increased from $13.5 million to $25 million, or 86 per cent.

-Finally, after all the drama, the doors are set to open by the end of 2023.
-Residents will be phased in gradually with priority going to people who are currently homeless and from North Durham.
+After years of conflict, the doors are set to open by the end of 2024.
+Residents will be phased in gradually, with priority going to people who are currently homeless and from North Durham.

 Homelessness in Durham’s rural northern reaches has increased dramatically in the last few years.
 In 2022, the charity North House reported the number of people they were helping skyrocketed from 177 in 2021 to 454 last summer.
 There are no shelters in the north other than the Beaverton building.

-The Region chose the charity Blue Door following an extensive process in September.
-Blue Door has been in the field of ending homelessness since 1982.
-They already operate 10 other programs like the one coming to Beaverton in Durham, York and Peel Regions.
-These programs aim to alleviate homelessness by addressing their root causes via housing, employment and health programs.
+The region chose the charity Blue Door after an extensive process in September.
+Blue Door has been working to end homelessness since 1982.
+They already operate 10 other programs like the one coming to Beaverton in Durham, York, and Peel Regions.
+These programs aim to alleviate homelessness by addressing its root causes via housing, employment, and health programs.

 Additionally, the Federal and Provincial governments provided $11 million for both the Beaverton project and the comparative Whitby shelter at 835 McQuay Boulevard.
 The Whitby shelter faced similar resistance from local residents but was able to open in March.